The asymptotic in Waring's problem over function fields via a singular locus in the circle method: Introduction

 In fact, our result gives a power saving, but because the exact power saving has a complicated dependence on $s,k,q,p$ we defer its statement to Theorem \ref{main-simplified}.

+The local factors $\ell_\pi(f)$ and $\ell_\infty(f)$ are always nonzero in the range of parameters we consider (which is checked in Lemma \ref{lv-lower-bound}) so that Theorem \ref{intro-poly} implies that, for $e$ sufficiently large, for all $f$ of degree $\leq ke$, there exists $a_1,\dots, a_s$ with $\deg a_i\leq e$ such that $\sum_{i=1}^s a_i^k = f$.
+Finding the minimum $s$, in terms of $k$ and $q$ for which this holds, is known as the \emph{restricted} Waring problem, and the minimum is often denoted $G_q(k)$.
+The strongest known bounds on the analogous quantity $G(k)$ over the integers are due to Wooley~\cite{Wooley1992} and are of the form $k\log k + k \log \log k +O(k)$, building on prior work of many mathematicians, in particular Vinogradov~\cite{Vinogradov1934} who was the first to obtain bounds of shape $O(k\log k)$.
+Similar bounds were proven over $\mathbb F_q[T]$ by Liu and Wooley~\cite{LiuWooley}.
+Since Theorem \ref{intro-poly} gives bounds that are linear in $k$, it improves on these bounds also when $q$ and $p$ are sufficiently large.

 We also have an analogue for a general function field.
-Let $C$ be a smooth projective geometrically irreducible curve of genus $g$ over $\mathbb F_q$.
+Let $C$ be a smooth projective curve of genus $g$ over $\mathbb F_q$, where we always assume that curves are geometrically irreducible.
 Denote the set of closed points of $C$, or, equivalently, places of the function field $\mathbb F_q(C)$, by $\abs{C}$.
 For $v$ a closed point of $C$, let $\mathcal O_{C_v}$ be the corresponding local ring with uniformizer $\pi_v$.